 Legal team members work under the Legal Lead to help CC and its communities understand local copyright regimes and how the licenses operate in the jurisdiction under its laws.
-They also work with the language team to ensure translations of CC legal tools are of high quality.
-Legal and language team members prepare a first draft of one of the licenses and submit it to CC HQ for review.
-The draft is submitted to the local community for public review.
-The Legal and language team members consider the input from the community and develop.
+They also adapt the legal tools to local copyright law, when necessary.
+The porting process has a strict procedure, which the legal team members must follow.
+Members prepare a first draft of one of the licenses and submit it to CC HQ for review.
+(There is a helpful procedural guide for this step.)
+After CC's approval, the draft is submitted to the local community for public review.
+The Legal Lead considers the input from the community, develops a second draft, and submits to CC HQ for approval.
+This process should take about 7 -8 months.
 Members also keep CC HQ informed of relevant legal changes in the jurisdiction.

-People with legal training who are not part of the Affiliate Team can contribute to the translation process during the public discussion phase.
-The more input from local lawyers, the better the translated licenses will be.
+People with legal training who are not part of the Affiliate Team can contribute to the porting process during the public discussion phase.
+The more input from local lawyers, the better the local licenses will be.
 Contact your Affiliate Team's Legal Lead or legal point person if you would like to be informed when your jurisdiction-specific license enters public discussion.